Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 An updated management plan is being developed to reflect these changes and to incorporate contemporary information on the natural, cultural and visitor values.

-More information about the project can be found on the Ben Lomond National Park Management Plan Project webpage.
+More information about the project can be found on the Ben Lomond National Park Management Plan Project web page.

 Mount Field National Park Arrival Concourse Project